 General Policy.
-NCAA Division I regional and super regional competition shall be conducted in accordance with the general policies established by the NCAA Division I Council and shall be under the control, direction and supervision of the NCAA Division I Baseball Committee, subject to the standards set forth in NCAA Bylaw 31 and the NCAA Division I Baseball Pre-Championship Manual and the Return to Championships Guidelines - Baseball.
+NCAA Division I regional and super regional competition shall be conducted in accordance with the general policies established by the NCAA Division I Council and shall be under the control, direction and supervision of the NCAA Division I Baseball Committee, subject to the standards set forth in NCAA Bylaw 31 and the NCAA Division I Baseball Pre-Championship Manual.

 NCAA Site Representatives.
 The NCAA Division I Baseball Committee shall appoint two site representatives to each regional and super regional who shall serve as the ultimate authority for the competition.
-These individuals will serve as the chair of the games committee and be responsible for the overall administration of the competition in consultation with the tournament manager and umpire-inchief.
+These individuals will serve as the chair of the games committee and be responsible for the overall administration of the competition in consultation with the tournament manager and umpire-in-chief.